natduffy/neighborhood-incident-tracker/README.md

 ## 🙏 Acknowledgments

-- Seattle Open Data for providing the fire incident API
+- Local fire departments and open data providers for incident APIs
 - Leaflet.js for the interactive mapping functionality
 - OpenStreetMap for map tiles and data